walmartlabs/lacinia/docs/tutorial/member-ratings.rst

 We're now starting an arc towards adding our first mutations.

-We're going to extend or schema to add Members (the name for a user of the Clojure Game Geek web site), and GameRatings ... how a member has rating a game.
+We're going to extend our schema to add Members (the name for a user of the Clojure Game Geek web site), and GameRatings ... how a member has rating a game.

 Each Member can rate any BoardGame, but can only rate the game once.